 High school years

 For the next four years, I was glued to hacker channels on IRC.
-Firewalls, packet filters, honeypots.
-Traceroute'd and nmap'd all over the place.
+I dove into firewalls, packet filters, intrusion detection, honeypots.
+The tracerouting, scanning, and capturing were endless.

 The reading list